 - ANDRODERM is to be applied to your back, stomach area (abdomen), upper arms, or thighs only (See Figure A and Figure B).
 Do not apply ANDRODERM to any other parts of your body such as your scrotum, buttocks or over a bony area.

 1. Open the foil pouch.
 Tear along the edge and remove the patch from the pouch (See Figure C).

 2. Remove the protective plastic liner and silver disc from the patch.
 Hold on to the tabs on the patch and the protective plastic liner and gently pull the two apart to remove the plastic liner and silver disc from the patch (See Figure D).

 This will expose the adhesive and central reservoir area on the patch (See Figure E).

-- The patch should pull off easily from the protective plastic liner.
-Do not use the ANDRODERM patch if the liner is hard to pull off.
-Throw away the ANDRODERM patch and get a new one.
+The patch should separate easily from the protective liner.
+Throw away the patch if the liner is hard to remove.
+There should not be any adhesive (glue) sticking to the liner.

 Place the patch flat on the skin with the sticky side down and firmly press around the edges.
 Make sure that the patch sticks well to the skin.